oppia/creator-documentation/docs/keyconcepts.rst

 .. _interaction:

 **Interaction:** Interactions refer to the *answer* that the student gives to the content (question asked), and the resulting *response* (feedback) from the tutor.
-The type of interaction depends on the type of exploration - a Math exploration has different interaction options from a Programming one.
+The type of interaction depends on the type of exploration—a Math exploration has different interaction options from a Programming one.

 This diagram summarizes the relationship between the above concepts: